Rat-Rig/V-core-3/docs/src/printed_parts.md

 ## Source files

 STL, STEP and DXF files are neatly organized in the project repository on GitHub, navigate to [:fontawesome-brands-github: project repository]({{ config.files_url }}) to access the files.
-Alternatively you can download the whole project in a ZIP package [:fontawesome-solid-archive: here]({{ config.zip_download_url }}).
+Alternatively you can download the whole project in a ZIP package [:material-archive-arrow-down: here]({{ config.zip_download_url }}).

 ## CAD